 - Clean AND disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.

-- Avoid close contact with other people.
+- Practice social distancing and avoid close contact with other people.
 Do not gather in groups of 10 or more and keep at least 6 feet of distance between you and any other person.
-This is called social distancing and it is vital in helping to reduce the spread of this virus throughout our community.
-Social distancing means you should not have play dates for your children, meet friends for dinner or drinks, or have non-essential help around your house.
-Do cancel hair and nail appointments and any other non-essential appointments.
+Social distancing also means you should not have play dates for your children, meet friends for dinner or drinks, or have non-essential help around your house.

 WHERE CAN I FIND MORE INFORMATION ABOUT COVID-19?